dansnerd/hlsjs-videojs-plugin/README.md

 Obviously, you can also still simply load the module in a `script` tag and it will try to resolve dependencies from `window`.

 Finally, another option is to build the plugin yourself with Hls.js bundled, and modify the version in the `package.json` to match your choice.

-NOTE: This plugin was created from code forked-off a [Peer5 implementation](https://github.com/Peer5/videojs-contrib-hls) with the motivation to ensure Hlsjs/videojs API type-safety as well as flexible choice of versions on the user-side; specifically allow using a videojs v7+ distro and latest Hls.js v0 or other compatible distro.